How to Use Trello to Keep your Freelance Business Organized

 - Adding emojis to enhance communication

-Just like other project management tools, Trello allows its users to combine it with other efficient tools.
-This is meant to make work easier for users so they don’t have to jump from one tool to the other any time they need to do a specific task.
+Like other project management tools, Trello allows its users to combine it with other efficient tools.
+This is meant to make work easier for users so they don’t have to jump from one tool to another any time they need to do a specific task.
 Power-Ups improve the capabilities of Trello and make your processes easier.
 Some of the most important Power-Ups are:

 - Card Repeater